Class 9 NCERT Solutions – Chapter 13 Surface Areas And Volumes – Exercise 13.5

-Therefore, given cuboidal water tank can hold up to135000 litres of water.
+Therefore, given cuboidal water tank can hold up to 135000 litres (135 Kilo Litres) of water.

 Question 3.
 A cuboidal vessel is 10m long and 8m wide.
-How high must it be made to hold 380 cubic metres of a liquid?
+How high must it be made to hold 380 cubic meters of a liquid?

 Dimensions of cuboidal vessel